docker-solr/docker-solr/update.md

 ## Build environment

 The build and test scripts are designed to run on a modern Linux or Mac.
+Windows users can use Vagrant virtual machine.
 Your host needs to have `docker`, `git`, `wget`, `gpg` and `bash` >= 4 installed.
 You will also need to install [bashbrew](https://github.com/docker-library/official-images/tree/master/bashbrew) such that it is on your `PATH`.